EkatarinaMail/Housing-Data-Modelling-Metrics-PowerBI/README.md

 * Time Intelligence: Added a dedicated calendar table using DAX and configured active and inactive relationships.
 This made it possible to analyse repairs based on both the logged date and the completed date.

-* Developed reusable DAX measures for key business KPIs, including rent arrears, outstanding repairs, and the percentage of tenants receiving Universal Credit.
+* DAX Measures: Developed reusable DAX measures for key business KPIs, including rent arrears, outstanding repairs, and the percentage of tenants receiving Universal Credit.

 * Dashboard Design: Designed a clean and easy-to-use dashboard with cards, charts, and consistent formatting.
 Applied chronological sorting and removed unnecessary categories to improve readability for non-technical users.